DelineaXPM/delinea-platform/Scripts/SecretServer/Okta/instructions.md

-- Cpoy and Paste the XML in the [Okta Privileged Account.xml File](./Templates/Okta%20Privileged%20Acount.xml)
+- Copy and Paste the XML in the [Okta Privileged Account.xml File](./Templates/Okta%20Privileged%20Acount.xml)